 The Gold Tone CC-100R is another great banjo option that serves as a well-rounded option if you’re looking for the best banjo for beginners.
 Gold Tone is a very respected brand and the company did a great job on this banjo.

 The instrument has some excellent features and is well-made to offer both a good sound and easy playability.
 This banjo has some really nice hardware including geared tuners, a tone ring, two coordinator rods, and an adjustable tailpiece.

 Both beginners and advanced banjo players will likely find a lot to love in this banjo.
-The banjo offers a lot of value for its price, however, it should be noted that this banjo is among the most expensive on our list.
+The banjo offers a lot of value for its price, however, it should be noted that this banjo is among the most expensive on my list.

-However, if you’ve got the money to spend and really want to start out with the best, the Gold Tone CC-100 banjo is a great option for you.
+However, if you’ve got the money to spend and really want to start out with the best, the Gold Tone CC-100 banjo is a great option for beginners.

 The Epiphone MB-100 is another great banjo for beginners that you should consider.
 Epiphone is a trusted brand that is well-known for its guitars but the brand’s banjos are also top-notch.

 This particular banjo features a lot of good features and great craftsmanship.
 The geared tuner on this banjo is particularly nice, and the mahogany body Remo banjo head both look great.